HealthRx.com

 Is GoodRx worth it?

 For uninsured patients or those on high-deductible plans filling generic medications, GoodRx frequently provides significant savings over retail cash prices.
 The free coupon version costs nothing to use.
-GoodRx Gold at $9.99/month is worth it only if you fill multiple generics monthly and the cumulative Gold discount exceeds the subscription fee.
+The paid Companion membership (formerly Gold) at $14.99/month is worth it only if your medications appear on its free-generics list or the member discounts exceed the subscription fee.

 How much does GoodRx cost?